System Design Space

 Interview depth

-Adds technical credibility when discussing speed, cost, and complexity trade-offs.
+Adds technical credibility when discussing speed, cost, and complexity in design interviews.

 Official page